 Concept/Overview: A written overview of the book with persuasive arguments for why it should be published, including the origin of the idea (basically, the answer to “Why am I writing this book?”).

 Author Biography: Describes why and how you are qualified to write this book.
 It should clearly explain your platform (meaning your continuous visibility in the marketplace).
 You will want to include your background, books and/or publications, as well as any media exposure.
-If available, press materials, writing samples, and television appearance clips should be included.
-In some cases, this section may be presented as a separate, complete press kit.
+If available, press materials, writing samples, and television/video appearance links should be included.
 Social media numbers are important in establishing and promoting ones platform/following.

 Markets for the Book: All too often, a writer gets so excited about his or her book that he believes everyone will want it and is inclined to make claims about it being “the only book on the market, and like nothing else ever done before.”
-Editors will want to see that you have a clear idea of who is addressed by your book, what will motivate readers to buy the book, and how those readers will benefit from your book.
+Editors will want to see that you have a clear idea of who is the market is for your book, what will motivate readers to buy the book, and how those readers will benefit from your book.
 What is your POD: Point of Differentiation?

 Competition: The primary questions answered here are: What other books are available on this subject?
 And, what sets this book apart from them?
 This section is not about negating the competition; it should simply explain what your book offers that others do not.
 In some cases, showing an editor that you are aware of other books on the topics helps validate your idea.
 A writer is responsible for knowing the competition; this knowledge will help you as a writer to develop your voice and understand what makes your book unique.

 Table of Contents: A chapter-by-chapter outline of the proposed book, including any major elements (such as sidebars or fact boxes) within each chapter.